 Educational videos delivered via the Internet improve the quailty of the educational video experience.
-Educational videos can be started and paused at leisure, just in the same way we read a book
+These videos can be started and paused at leisure, just in the same way we read a book

-The quality of the educational experience is dependent on the quality of the production of the educational video.
+The quality of the educational experience is dependent on the quality of the video production.
 If focus is on both audible and visual aspects simultaneously too much information can be delivered to the viewer.
 If the educational video is made properly there is a balance between the different aspects of content delivery.
 Examples of websites that provide free educational videos on the internet are: 60second recap, Academic Earth, Coursera and FORA.tv.